aeternity/aepp-sdk-js/docs/guides/contract-events.md

 */
 ```

+Note:

+- As you can see the event log will be automatically decoded in case you perform a `ContractCallTx` directly

-In case you obtain the transaction detail from the node you can decode the event data using the contractInstance as follows:
+Of course it is also possible to decode the event log if you request the transaction details from the node for a transaction that has been mined already.
+You can request the transaction details by providing the tx-hash and then decode the event log using the `contractInstance` as follows:
 ```js
 const txHash = 'th_2YV3AmAz2kXdTnQxXtR2uxQi3KuLS9wfvXyqKkQQ2Y6dE6RnET';
 // client is an instance of the Universal Stamp